 That means they get circulated through your ductwork and blown back into your space.

 Air filters for allergies are designed to block much smaller particles, so your air stays cleaner.
 They are called “high energy particulate air filters” or more commonly, HEPA filters.

-Because HEPA filters are made from densely packed layers of glass fibers instead of paper, the best ones can trap more than 99 percent of pollen, buy ativan dust and smoke particles and keep them out of the air you breathe every day.
+Because HEPA filters are made from densely packed layers of glass fibers instead of paper, the best ones can trap more than 99 percent of pollen, dust and smoke particles and keep them out of the air you breathe every day.

 Unfortunately, it’s not good enough just to look for a HEPA filter for your air conditioner.
 To get the best results, you need to check the MERV ratings.

 HVAC HEPA air filters for allergies are rated on how well they block particles of different sizes.
 The rating system is called the minimum efficiency reporting system, or MERV.
 The ratings range from MERV 1 to MERV 12, with the higher number indicating filters that can remove the smallest particles, including many species of pollen.

 Your HVAC service professional can help you get and install the best MERV-rated filter for your air conditioning and heating systems.
 Ideally you want to choose a MERV rating of 10 or higher, which are most effective at blocking the particles that cause allergy symptoms.

 HEPA air filters for allergies need to be changed more frequently than ordinary paper HVAC filters, especially during high pollen season.

 That means changing them at least every other month, and possibly more often depending on your location.
 An HVAC service expert can advise you on what’s recommended for your equipment and your area.